Sejmou/quick-and-dirty-scraping/README.md

 # quick-and-dirty-scraping
-A collection of simple JS scripts for scraping information from various sites
+A collection of simple scripts for scraping information from various sites.